Walls of Cuéllar: Abandonment: 17th to 19th centuries

 From the 17th and especially the 18th century, the walls ceased to be a main building, becoming a second plane for the population.
 This disuse caused it to gradually weaken, and a period of abandonment began for the complex that led to the loss of part of the walled route.
 The initiative taken in the 15th century by the Lord of Cuéllar to allow building on the Walls of Cuéllar led to the massive construction of buildings attached to it, and in 1587 Juan de Ortelano was authorized to build a house next to the Walls of San Pedro; another authorization came in the mid-17th century to do the same next to the Arch of San Martín.
-The process of building by loading beams on the walls caused great deterioration to them, because in order to obtain greater amplitude they were lowered on the inside, and many windows and other spaces were opened, thus breaking the neatness and firmness they had possessed.
+The process of building by loading beams on the walls caused great deterioration to them, because to obtain greater amplitude they were lowered on the inside, and many windows and other spaces were opened, thus breaking the neatness and firmness they had possessed.

 In the middle of this century the population dismantled some sections of the wall to reuse the stone in their houses, to which the council responded with lawsuits and fines, as happened in 1649.
 In the 18th century, the outer arch of the Puerta de Carchena had to be demolished, leaving only the strongest one, the inner one.
 Also in danger of collapse was the Arch of La Trinidad in 1777, whose wall had already lost its battlements in a previous collapse.

 The walls belonged to the Duke of Alburquerque as lord of the town.
 After the abolition of the lordships in 1811, they remained in the possession of the Ducal House.
 That same year, the Ducal House underwent one of the most important changes in its history when the 14th Duke died in London without a successor to inherit his House, definitively extinguishing the lineage of La Cueva in the duchy.
 After a long litigation of nineteen years, the House of Alburquerque fell to the Osorio family, Marquises of Alcañices and Los Balbases, in the person of Nicolás Osorio y Zayas, defender of the Liberal Revolution.